Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/CSEcon/README.md

 ---

 ### **Beyond CS & Econ**
-How are aspects of human nature, like bounded rationality, and pioneering technologies, such as generative AI, reshaping the dynamics between humans and AI agents in strategic contexts?
-Additionally, how might this interplay be perceived and conceptualized distinctively from current models?
-Address this inquiry by drawing upon the literature covered in our lectures and supplementary scholarly works, ensuring to include in-text citations and a comprehensive bibliography.

 When humans are using AI agents for decision-making, transparency might be challenging in evaluating their reliability.
 Generally speaking, although AI might be more rational than humans, according to Chen et. al (2023), the ability of AI is limited.
 According to Fan et. al (2023), LLMs fail to catch uncommon preferences and may not accurately apply refined beliefs when taking action.
 Zhou et. al (2024) expressed similar concerns, stating that LLM cannot grasp market intricacies and has intrinsic bias.
 AI may also fail to consider human psychology and some other factors when involved in activities.
 Thus, the adaptation of AI decisions should be under human supervision.
 However, AI decision-making is not transparent, which makes it challenging for a human to evaluate their results.
 This requires the AI agents to be frequently tested and evaluated to ensure their stability and efficiency.